Leadership Now Project: 2025 activities

 It conducted a poll with Harris in April among business leaders, a majority of whom expressed varying degrees of concern about the impact of the tariffs on the U.S. economy's global standing and health.

 It issued an open letter in June signed among others by LinkedIn founder Reid Hoffman, former Unilever CEO Paul Polman, former American Airlines CEO Robert Crandall, John E. Pepper Jr., Jeni Britton, and Tom Florsheim.
 The letter criticized the Trump administration's education policy, including visa restrictions on students and Trump's attacks on various universities.

 Florsheim, Anoop Prakash, and David Lubar wrote an op-ed in the Milwaukee Journal Sentinel supporting Susan Crawford in the 2025 Wisconsin Supreme Court election.

 In April, Florsheim was quoted in an AP story on Trump's on-again-off-again tariffs.

+In August, Bloomberg Businessweek reported LNP's work to counter partisan gerrymandering efforts in states such as Wisconsin.

+LNP has worked with officials in New York to stop the deployment of federal forces in New York City.

+A Harris poll conducted in October revealed widespread concern among senior business leaders about the impact of the current political and legal climate.

+LNP highlights candidates in each election cycle and it has released the names of the Congressional candidates it recommends for the 2026 election cycle.

 Awards

 The Leadership Now Project won an Anthem Award in 2024 for its work in Ohio and Wisconsin.